Actindo-AG/Documentation/Tasks/Operation/02_ManageTasks.md

     The task(s) is/are assigned to yourself.
 Your username is displayed as assignee in the *Assignee* column of the selected task(s).

-### Assign a task to another user
+### Assign a task to other user

-You can assign one or several tasks at once to other users registered in the current system instance.
+You can assign one or several tasks at once to other users registered in your system instance.

 #### Prerequisites

-- A task has been created.
+A task has been created.

-#### Procedures
+#### Procedure

 *Tasks > Menu entry Tasks > Tab LIST*